MCPSA RESEARCH-Enrollment Trends in Missouri Charter Schools. A 2019 – 2025 Analysis

 Early Education Transformation

-The transformation in early education represents the most dramatic shift in Missouri’s charter landscape.
+The transformation in early education represents the most dramatic success in Missouri’s charter landscape.
 PreK enrollment growth has been particularly remarkable, with St. Louis charter schools achieving 125.3% growth (+287 students) while district schools declined by 14.5% (-301 students).
 Kansas City’s charter sector showed even more impressive PreK gains of 173.0% (+275 students), compared to district schools’ 3.3% growth (+36 students).
 This pattern extends across the full PreK-3rd grade span, where charter schools achieved extraordinary growth of 144.4% (+4,884 students) while district schools declined by 11.4% (-1,700 students).

 Looking deeper at the PreK-3rd grade trends, St. Louis charter schools grew by 139.6% (+2,536 students) while their district counterparts declined by 17.5% (-1,557 students).
 Kansas City charter schools expanded by 150.0% (+2,348 students) against a district decline of 2.4% (-143 students).
-The most significant growth occurred between 2019 and 2022, suggesting both strategic focus on early education and increasing demand.
+The most significant growth occurred between 2019 and 2022, suggesting a strategic focus on early education and increasing demand from families seeking quality educational options.

-Individual School Performance
+Individual School Success Stories

-Short-term individual change (2024-2025)
+Short-term Growth Patterns (2024-2025)

 Future Implications and Sector Development